Nine S'poreans struggling to leave Macau secure seats on AirAsia flight

 "Before the confirmation (of the AirAsia flight) on Thursday, we faced tremendous pressure to secure a flight because quite a number of healthy passengers were thinking of backing out and flying from Hong Kong instead," she said.
 "This made the mission increasingly impossible."

-In response to queries from The Straits Times on Friday (March 12), the Ministry of Foreign Affairs (MFA) said that it had been "working with all relevant parties involved to bring them home safely via a special flight".
+In response to queries from The Straits Times yesterday, the Ministry of Foreign Affairs (MFA) said that it has been "working with all relevant parties involved to bring them home safely via a special flight".

 Ms Celia Lao, chief executive of AirAsia Hong Kong and Macau, said the flight was initiated by the Malaysian consulate last month.
 She added: "Other transit passengers are also welcome to take advantage of this flight once it is confirmed.
 We are looking to achieve a minimum of 60 passengers."